WindWavesSea/Minecraft-Vanilla-Video-Player/README/README_en.md

 > by WindWaves_Sea

 >
-> This article is also published on the author's [Blog](https://blog.windwaves.top/post/minecraft_vanilla_video_player) and Bilibili column, as well as this project's [GitHub](https://github.com/WindWavesSea/Minecraft-Vanilla-Video-Player/) repository
+> This article is also published on the author's [GitHub](https://github.com/WindWavesSea/Minecraft-Vanilla-Video-Player/) and [Mmodrinth](https://modrinth.com/datapack/vanilla-video-player) repository

 >